 We present a new software system architecture for the implementation of hard real-time applications.
-The core of the system is a microkernel whose reactivity (interrupt handling) and proactivity (task scheduling) are fully programmable.
-The microkernel, which we implemented on a Strong-ARM processor, consists of two interacting virtual machines, a reactive E (Embedded) machine and a proactive S (Scheduling) machine.
-The system code that runs on the microkernel is partitioned into E and S code.
+The core of the system is a microkernel whose reactivity (interrupt handling as in synchronous reactive programs) and proactivity (task scheduling as in traditional RTOSs) are fully programmable.
+The microkernel, which we implemented on a Strong-ARM processor, consists of two interacting domain-specific virtual machines, a reactive E (Embedded) machine and a proactive S (Scheduling) machine.
+The microkernel code (or microcode) that runs on the microkernel is partitioned into E and S code.
 E code manages the interaction of the system with the physical environment: the execution of E code is triggered by environment interrupts, which signal external events such as the arrival of a message or sensor value, and it releases application tasks to the S machine.
 S code manages the interaction of the system with the processor: the execution of S code is triggered by hardware interrupts, which signal internal events such as the completion of a task or time slice, and it dispatches application tasks to the CPU, possibly preempting a running task.
 This partition of the system orthogonalizes the two main concerns of real-time implementations: E code refers to environment time and thus defines the reactivity of the system in a hardware- and scheduler-independent fashion; S code refers to CPU time and defines a system scheduler.
 If both time lines can be reconciled, then the code is called time safe; violations of time safety are handled again in a programmable way, by run-time exceptions.
 The separation of E from S code permits the independent programming, verification, optimization, composition, dynamic adaptation, and reuse of both reaction and scheduling mechanisms.
-Our measurements show that the system overhead is very acceptable, generally in the 0.2-0.3% range.
+Our measurements show that the system overhead is very acceptable even for large sets of task, generally in the 0.2-0.3% range.